Food Revolution Network

 People have been baking flatbreads and adding toppings to them for millennia.
 And pizza precursors span the globe.
 We know that Persian soldiers actually baked flatbreads topped with cheese and dates on their shields.
 Hopefully, they had time to clean them off before the next battle!
-And the Aeneas tells the story of a cryptic prophecy of Trojan soldiers eating their tables that turns out to be round breads topped with vegetables.
-Sorry about that spoiler, but the book was written like 27 centuries ago.
+And the Aeneas tells the story of a cryptic prophecy of Trojan soldiers eating their tables that turn out to be round breads topped with vegetables.
+Sorry about that spoiler, but the book was written about 27 centuries ago.

 The pizza as we know it and love it today seems to have originated in Naples, Italy.
 They had to wait for European exploration of the New World for the key ingredient, tomatoes, which are native to the Americas and weren’t grown in Europe until one of the first explorers brought back some seeds or cuttings.
 These strange-colored eggplants, as they were first described, were found to be delicious when seasoned with salt, pepper, and oil.
 Soon they were dubbed “golden apples,” or pomi d’oro.